Residents’ Information

 Las reglas son impuestas por el Departamento de Saneamiento.
 Entonces, si no lo hacemos, Fehim habrá dedicado más tiempo a tu reciclaje.
 Si no lo hace, pagamos multas.

-Recycle: Reusable Items
+Recycle: Reusable Household Items

 When you clean some clutter you may find yourself with perfectly good things that you don’t have any use for anymore.
 If you’d like to donate old clothes, electronic, or housewares to a place where they can do some good, take a look at Donate NYC, a site run by the city.
 It will help you find a place to drop off reusable items for upcycling.